 - Dr. Monique S. Ross, Assistant Professor, Department of Electrical & Computer Engineering, College of Engineering & Computing (Co-Principal Investigator)

-- Christine Dome, Senior Coordinator of Administrative Services, Student Access & Success, Division of Academic & Student Affairs
+- Christine Dome, Senior Success Coach, Student Access & Success, Division of Academic & Student Affairs